 A gateway connects one network to another.
 An Internet gateway, for example, controls access to the Internet.

-Generic detection refers to the detection and removal of multiple threats using a single virus definition.
+Generic detection refers to the detection and removal of multiple threats using a single signature.
 The starting-point for generic detection is that successful threats are often copied by others, or further refined by the original author(s).
 The result is a spate of viruses, worms or Trojans, each one distinct but belonging to the same family.
-In many cases, the number of variants can run into tens, or even hundreds.
+In many cases, the number of variants can run into hundreds, thousands or even tens of thousands.